Proposal Copilot for AEC Firms

 Which engineers have FDOT bridge experience in the last 5 years?

-Returns a list of staff with matching project history, their roles, and the specific bridge projects — with links to each profile.
+Returns matching staff with roles, specific bridge projects, and direct links to each profile.

 Sources: Staff profiles + Project records